matteop65/Dice_Detection_Recognition/README.md

     > python3 ./main.py
 and then it should do the rest automatically.

+When running in termal ^C is exit command.

 I have not tested whether the software works with python 2.x.